-Your healthcare provider will ask you questions about your symptoms.
-Your healthcare provider will tell you if you need to be tested for the novel coronavirus, COVID-19 and where to go to be tested.
+Your healthcare provider will ask you questions about your symptoms and tell you if you need to be tested for COVID-19.

-According to current CDC recommendations, you should self-isolate until you've met all three of the following criteria:
+According to current CDC recommendations, you should self-isolate until you've met both of the following criteria:

-While at home, ideally self-isolate within separate room of your home if possible to limit interaction with other family members.
-If you can’t stay 100% isolated in a separate room, stay six feet away from others and wear a cloth mask, wash your hands often/family members wash hands often, and frequently disinfect commonly touched surfaces and shared areas.
+While at home, self-isolate within a separate room of your home if possible to limit interaction with other family members.
+If you can’t stay 100% isolated in a separate room, keep 6 feet away from others and wear a cloth mask, wash your/family members' hands often and frequently disinfect commonly touched surfaces and shared areas.

-You don't need to be retested to be around others outside your home.
-However, since everyone and every case is unique, follow your healthcare provider's recommendations for testing.
+You don't need to be retested after your period of self-isolation.
+But every case is unique, so follow your healthcare provider's recommendations for testing.

-If you have a weakened immune system or have had a severe case of COVID-19, the CDC's criteria do not apply to you.
+If you have a weakened immune system or have had a severe case of COVID-19, the CDC's criteria don’t apply to you.
 You may need to stay home for up to 20 days after your symptoms first appeared.
 Talk with your healthcare provider about your situation.

-Yes.
-This is possible.
-There are several reasons for “false negative” test results -- meaning you really DO have COVID-19 although the test result says you don’t.
+Yes, it’s possible.
+There are several reasons for “false negative” test results — meaning you really do have COVID-19 although the test result says you don’t.